-1974 - John Lennon made one of his final concert appearances when he joined Elton John on stage at Madison Square Gardens in New York City.
+1974 - John Lennon made one of his final concert appearances when he joined Elton John on stage at Madison Square Garden in New York City.
 Lennon performed three songs; 'Whatever Gets You Thru The Night', 'I Saw Her Standing There' and 'Lucy In The Sky With Diamonds.'
-Elton and Lennon had made a bet, that if "Whatever Get's You Through the Night", which Elton sang on, reached #1, John would come on stage with Elton.

 1987 - R.E.M. had their first entry in the Top 10 on the U.S. singles chart with "The One I Love".
-The record has ironically become a popular dedication to loved ones (on radio and even at weddings) due to a misinterpretation of its refrain, "This one goes out to the one I love," and a failure to note the contradiction within the same verse: "A simple prop to occupy my time."
-(Photo by Carlos Alvarez/Getty Images)
+The record has ironically become a popular dedication to loved ones (on radio and even at weddings) due to a misinterpretation of its refrain, "This one goes out to the one I love," and a failure to note the contradiction within the same verse: "A simple prop to occupy my time.

-Randy Newman, who Paul McCartney once hailed as the greatest songwriter alive, is 79.
+Randy Newman, who Paul McCartney once hailed as the greatest songwriter alive, is 80.
 An anomaly among early-'70s singer/songwriters, Randy Newman may have been slightly influenced by Bob Dylan, but his music owed more to New Orleans R&B and traditional pop than folk.
 Newman developed an idiosyncratic style that alternated between sweeping, cinematic pop and rolling R&B, which were tied together by his intelligently biting sense of humor.
 Where his peers concentrated on confessional songwriting, Newman drew characters, creating a world filled with misfits, outcasts, charlatans, and con men.
-Though he occasionally showed sympathy for his characters, he became well known for his acidic sense of satire, highlighted by his fluke 1978 hit "Short People" and his parody of '80s yuppies, "I Love L.A."

-On This Day In Music History was sourced from This Day in Music, Allmusic, Classic Bands, Song Facts and Wikipedia.
+On This Day In Music History was sourced from This Day in Music, Live For Live Music, Allmusic, Song Facts and Wikipedia.